ChennakeshavaNT/Face_Detection_OpenCV/README.md

 ## This Repository contains Three different Approaches/Applications:
-### FACE DETECTION IN IMAGES
-This section deals with Face detection in static images.
+- **FACE DETECTION IN IMAGES:-** This section deals with Face detection in static images.
-### FACE DETECTION IN NON REAL-TIME
-This section deals with Face Detection for Video as input that previous recorded.
+- **FACE DETECTION IN NON REAL-TIME:-** This section deals with Face Detection for Video as input that previous recorded.
-### FACE DETECTION IN REAL-TIME
-This section deals with Face Detection for Dynamic Video such as Video directly obtained from cameras that are recording in in Real-time
+- **FACE DETECTION IN REAL-TIME:-** This section deals with Face Detection for Dynamic Video such as Video directly obtained from cameras that are recording in in Real-time

+## TECH STACK (Built with):
+- Python 3
+- Python Libraries Numpy, Matplotlib and OpenCV
+- Pre-Trained Frontal-Face DataSet

 For Windows --> *'DIVX'¶
 For Linux or MacOS --> *'XVID'